Companies that use Recharge

 Analyzed and validated by Henley Wing Chiu

-Recharge We detected 21,812 customers using Recharge, 2 companies that churned or ended their trial, and 255 customers with estimated renewals in the next 3 months.
+Recharge We detected 21,891 customers using Recharge, 3 companies that churned, and 286 customers with upcoming renewal in the next 3 months.
 The most common industry is Retail (53%) and the most common company size is 2-10 employees (71%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login